dlce-eva/dlce-eva/README.md

+# RDM at DLCE MPI EVA

-# Data curation and access at the Department of Linguistic and Cultural Evolution of the Max-Planck-Institute for Evolutionary Anthropology
+Research data management at the Department of Linguistic and Cultural Evolution of the Max-Planck-Institute for Evolutionary Anthropology